tranphuongmai/Dashboard_BI/README.md

 ![LogoPBI](powerbi.png)

 ## Introduction
 In this repository, I introduce all of the BI related project that I have done during my formation at Wild Code School.
-Normally, my coach provides me the source of datasets, I then use Pandas to process and clean date and visualize the insights on an interactive dashboard by using PowerBI.
+Normally, my coach provides me the source of datasets, I then use Pandas to process and clean data and visualize the insights on an interactive dashboard by using PowerBI.

 ## Olist - E-commerce service for sellers in Brasil
 ![olist_logo](logo_olist.png)